sweengineeringlabs/rustful-ts/doc/0-ideation/research/paper/wasm-typescript-time-series-analytics-benchmark.md

 ## Abstract

 This paper presents a comparative performance analysis between pure TypeScript implementations and Rust-compiled WebAssembly (WASM) bindings for time series analytics operations.
-We evaluate common financial risk metrics, anomaly detection algorithms, and ensemble prediction methods across varying data sizes.
+We evaluate common financial risk metrics, anomaly detection algorithms, and ensemble prediction methods across varying data sizes using both synthetic and real-world datasets (stock prices, weather data, sunspot observations).
 Our findings indicate that WASM provides significant performance improvements (up to 8.5x faster) for computation-intensive operations on larger datasets, while introducing overhead that can slow down smaller operations due to JavaScript-WASM data marshalling costs.
 We identify a crossover point around 1000 data points where WASM benefits begin to outweigh marshalling overhead.
+These findings are validated on real-world data exhibiting seasonality, trends, and volatility clustering, confirming that computational complexity—not data characteristics—drives the performance differential.

 **Keywords:** WebAssembly, TypeScript, Rust, Performance, Time Series, Financial Analytics